home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 redirect_from: /getting-started/automation-trigger/
 ---

 Triggers are what starts the processing of an automation rule.
-It is possible to specify multiple triggers for the same rule.
+It is possible to specify multiple triggers for the same rule - when _any_ of the triggers becomes true then the automation will start.
 Once a trigger starts, Home Assistant will validate the conditions, if any, and call the action.

 ### {% linkable_title Event trigger %}